mozkomor/GrinGoldMiner/README.md

 # Grin GPU Miner for Windows (Linux)

-This cuckoo cycle miner is no longer being developed since Grin project moves to equihash PoW variant as primary non-asic hashpower.
+This cuckoo cycle miner is no longer being developed as Grin project may switch to equihash PoW variant as primary non-asic hashpower.
 It can still be used for testing on testnet3.

 For more information see https://github.com/mimblewimble/grin